huijing/slides/63-moz-roadshow-eu-2019/README.md

 ---

 - most basic usage of laying out items with grid is setting the track sizes of your rows and columns
-- the browser will automatically place items into the grid using a very well thought through algorithm, which is defined in the specifications
+- the browser will automatically place items into the grid using a very well thought through algorithm, which is defined in the specification
 - but things being placed one after another is behaviour most of us are fairly familiar with already
 - what's special about grid is how simple it is to manually place items in both dimensions
 - since my favourite analogy for this is placing pieces on a chessboard, that's what this is